 Once you’ve written the offer, you will present it to the seller and/or the seller’s representative.
 At that point, the process will vary somewhat depending on the market you’re in.
 Generally speaking, the seller can accept your offer, reject it, or counter it to initiate the negotiation process.

-Once you have a pending Las Vegas commercial real estate agreement, it’s time to return to your chosen lender to finalize mortgage details in order to close the deal.
-This means finalizing your down payment, interest rate, regular payment schedule and all other financial conditions associated with the closing.
+Once you have a pending Las Vegas commercial real estate agreement, it’s time to return to your chosen lender to establish mortgage details in order to close the deal.
+This means finalizing your down payment, interest rate, regular payment schedule, and all other financial conditions associated with the closing.